deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   Registrar is not logged in.
     *   The current registry phase allows registrations only with signed marks.
     *   The current registry phase does not allow for general registrations.
-    *   Package domain registered for too many years.
+    *   Bulk pricing domain registered for too many years.
     *   Signed marks are only allowed during sunrise.
     *   An allocation token was provided that is invalid for premium domains.
 *   2003